 Updating the outdated network adapter driver on the device can also resolve the error in the DNS address that could not be found.
 Here are the steps to follow:

 Step 1: Launch the device manager by right-clicking the main menu.

 Step 2: Select the network adapters option in the device manager window.
 A list of all adapters will appear on the screen.

 Step 3: Select the driver tab, and select the option of update drivers.
 Select the method of update, i.e., search automatically for drivers to update the driver or browse my computer for drivers to select the new driver file already present on the device.
 Repeat the process for all network adapters available on your device.

 A strong network connection ensures you don’t lose connection with your DNS server.
 A DNS server is responsible for translating domain names into IP addresses, making accessing websites on the internet easier.
 To ensure that your network connection remains stable and secure, there are several steps you can take.

 One of the best things you can do is to update your router’s firmware.
 This will ensure that the router is running the latest version of its software and provides better security protection for your network.
 Updating the firmware will help identify potential weak points or vulnerabilities within the router’s settings that malicious hackers could exploit.

 You should also check for any available wireless security settings on your router that can help protect your network from unauthorized access.
 Common options include WEP (Wired Equivalent Privacy) and WPA (Wi-Fi Protected Access).
-Using these options will encrypt data traveling over the wireless connection, making it harder for anyone who doesn’t have permission to gain access to its contents.
+Using these options will encrypt data traveling over the wireless connection, making it harder for anyone without permission to access its contents.

 Another option to consider is a virtual private network (VPN) to secure your device’s connection when accessing sensitive information over public networks such as public Wi-Fi hotspots.
 VPNs route internet traffic through a private tunnel, encrypting data before it leaves your device and allowing you to surf anonymously without worrying about being tracked or monitored online.